Leasing Manager/Property Salary

 Popular Skills for Leasing Manager/Property

-Typical Property Leasing Managers report a focused set of job skills.
-Most notably, skills in Property Management, Customer Service, Sales, and Social Media Marketing are correlated to pay that is above average.
+Property Leasing Managers report using a diverse set of skills on the job.
+Most notably, skills in Property Management, Sales, Customer Service, and Social Media Marketing are correlated to pay that is above average.
 Those listing Customer Relations as a skill should be prepared for drastically lower pay.
-Social Media Marketing and Sales also typically command lower compensation.
-Most people experienced in Customer Service also know Sales.
+Social Media Marketing and Customer Service also typically command lower compensation.
+Most people familiar with Customer Service also know Sales.

 Pay by Experience Level for Leasing Manager/Property